rehmanmo/rehmanmo/README.md

 </div>

  - 🎓 I am a 2nd year Computer Engineering student at McMaster University
- - 📍I am from Toronto, Ontario
+ - 📍  I am from Toronto, Ontario
  - 💻 I enjoy learning new coding skills and applying them in new ways
  - 🎮 Talk to me about Android & game development